fluttertope/lottie-react-native/README.md

 ## Troubleshooting

 Not all After Effects features are supported by Lottie.
 If you notice there are some layers or animations missing check [this list](https://github.com/airbnb/lottie/blob/master/supported-features.md) to ensure they are supported.

-When it comes to animations, please validate that your animation file is compliant with the standard (for example, that it doesn't have floating number in places that require integers).
-If you have an animation that is not working as expected, it is always recommended that you look at the [Logcat output on Android](https://developer.android.com/studio/debug/logcat) and the [console on iOS](https://developer.apple.com/documentation/xcode/stepping-through-code-and-inspecting-variables-to-isolate-bugs), as both ecosystems will have logs attached in case of an error that usually highlights what has gone wrong.

 ## More